-However, due to the fact that commercial-purity titanium (c.p.Ti) has a relatively low level of strength, which means that in its porous form, its energy absorption capacity is inferior to titanium-based alloys.
+However, since commercial-purity titanium (c.p.Ti) has a relatively low level of strength, as compared to its porous form, its energy absorption capacity is inferior to titanium-based alloys.

-That is why the aim of the present work was the fabrication of highly porous titanium-based and widely used Ti-6(wt.%)Al-4V alloy using earlier developed powder metallurgy approaches based on the usage of hydrogenated titanium (titanium hydride) [14,15] and ammonium bicarbonate as a space holder [12].
+That is why the present work aimed to fabricate highly porous titanium-based and widely used Ti-6(wt.%)Al-4V alloy using earlier developed powder metallurgy approaches based on the usage of hydrogenated titanium (titanium hydride) [14, 15] and ammonium bicarbonate as a space holder [12].
 In this approach, hydrogen is emitted from hydrogenated titanium powders during vacuum heating.
 Atomic hydrogen emitted on TiH2 decomposition cleans the powder surfaces, thus reducing the content of impurities (O, N, C) in sintered material.
 Also, dehydrogenation is accompanied by a noticeable decrease in material volume (linear shrinkage up to 6.7%), resulting in a highly defective crystal structure and activated sintering of dehydrogenated powder particles.
 Moreover, the shrinkage of particles on dehydrogenation can be used as an additional factor to affect the porosity of sintered powder compacts.
-So, the aim of the present study was to obtain desirable porous Ti-6Al-4V structures and investigate the mechanical behaviors of produced material under conditions of quasi-static and dynamic compression in order to evaluate their potential for energy absorption.
+So, the present study aims to obtain desirable porous Ti-6Al-4V structures and investigate the mechanical behaviours of produced material under conditions of quasi-static and dynamic compression to evaluate their potential for energy absorption.